wp-plugins/admin-slug-column/readme.txt

 == Frequently Asked Questions ==
 = Why build this? =
 Built quickly out of necessity to help identify pages and posts by their slug.
-Sometimes the titles clients give them don't match up nicely with the url slug; so here's a fast way to do it.
+Sometimes the titles clients have don't always match up nicely with the url slug; so here's a fast way to solve that.
 Nothing fancy, just does what it does.

 == Screenshots ==

 == Changelog ==
+= 0.2.1 =
+* basic cleanup
+* tested to 3.9
 = 0.2 =
-make oop and class
+* make oop and class
 = 0.1 =
-Initial version to github; rough; makes slug columns yay
+* Initial version to github; rough; makes slug columns yay